 At Nucleus we believe in strong and accurate security measures.
-Due to our founders’ backgrounds working in vulnerability management for large data-sensitive organization, security is a priority for the Nucleus team.
-We thought it would be irresponsible to build an insecure security product which is meant to help make the lives of security practitioners easier.
+Our founders’ have a background working in vulnerability management for large data-sensitive organization, security is a priority for the Nucleus team.
 We understand how important it is for our customers to trust our services and are committed to transparency in the controls we use to secure our entire infrastructure.
 To achieve the highest levels of security, we utilize a variety of tools, processes, and technologies to help control the environment.
 At the center of everything, we utilize Nucleus to help us manage our workflows and analysis, and due to this we are very confident in the security posture of our organization and all our instances.

 We utilize a full suite of secure software development activities and controls.
 All of our developers utilize secure coding practices, and we leverage as many security functions as are available within the development frameworks we use.
 We have secure coding practices mandated in our Development Style Guide, which provides guidance to all developers on implementing secure code from the beginning of the development lifecycle through to deployment of the application release.
 Because we have access to a variety of scanning tools through our partners, all of our code is tested with multiple SAST, SCA, and DAST tools regularly.
 We combine the findings from all of these tools within Nucleus to leverage as many of the strengths of the individual tools as possible.
 All of our applications are scanned prior to a new release being pushed out to production.
 We have a team of users responsible for fixing any issues discovered in the vulnerability scans, and track finding status through the Nucleus platform.
 Additionally, Nucleus Security has completed the SOC-2 compliance process for Nucleus itself.
 We also conduct regular and scheduled 3rd party penetration tests and audits in order to ensure that we have been tested adequately against sophisticated attacks.
 Tests include: regular and continuous phishing.
 In addition to the secure development activities we employ, we utilize numerous controls to protect our client data.
 Some of, but not all of, the controls are as follows: